vippsas/vipps-ecom-api/vipps-ecom-api.md

 Access token API endpoint helps to get the JWT Bearer token that needs to be passed in every API request in the authorization header.
 Merchant application use the <ClientId> and <ClientSecret> to get a JWT access token.
 JWT access token is a base 64 encoded string value that must be aquire first before making any Vipps api calls.

+(_**Technical API specification isavailable in Swagger format: https://vippsas.github.io/vipps-ecom-api/ The details below is a high-level overview.**_)

 ### URL

 `https://<<hostname>>/accessToken/get`